timothymcmackin/previews/octez/dal-modes/_sources/shell/dal_node.rst

 DAL nodes can run with any combination of those profiles:

 - The ``operator`` profile (formerly known as the ``producer`` profile) is for users who are running a Smart Rollup and want to publish data to it.
 To run a DAL node with the ``operator`` profile, pass the ``--operator-profiles`` argument with the indexes of the slots to accept data for.
 - The ``attester`` profile is for bakers who want to attest to data.
-The DAL node runs with the ``attester`` profile automatically when a ``octez-baker`` daemon with attestation rights connects to it.
+When an ``octez-baker`` daemon with attestation rights connects to a DAL node, it prompts the DAL node to run with the ``attester`` profile.
 - The ``observer`` profile attests to data, accepts data to publish, and contributes to the resilience of network by helping distribute data.
 To run a DAL node with the ``observer`` profile, pass the ``--observer-profiles`` argument with the indexes of the slots to monitor or an empty string (as in ``--observer-profiles ''``) to use a random index.

 If the node runs without any of these profiles (that is, without an attached ``octez-baker`` daemon and without the ``--operator-profiles`` and ``--observer-profiles`` arguments), it runs in bootstrap mode.